 HubSpot is often where lifecycle segmentation becomes operational.
 When user.signup or trial.started lands, teams want the contact in the right list, the right properties updated, and downstream automation ready immediately.

-Meshes keeps that logic in your event-routing layer instead of your signup handler or background workers.
-You emit the event once, map the fields in your Meshes workspace, and let Meshes handle delivery, retries, and replay if HubSpot is temporarily unavailable.
+Meshes keeps that logic in the event-routing layer instead of signup handlers or background workers.
+The event emits once, field mappings live in the Meshes workspace, and Meshes handles delivery, retries, and replay if HubSpot is temporarily unavailable.

 add_to_listUse signup, trial, or activation events to place contacts into the lifecycle list that should trigger HubSpot automation next.